I crashed and burned with more than a few of my goals in 2018. It showed me I need a new method for implementing goals and resolutions for 2019.

 I’m moving away from year-long or even month-long goals or resolutions in favor of daily or weekly habits.

-There are a few reasons for this but the main thing is that I simply don’t have a good habit of reading books.
+There are a few reasons for this struggle but I think the main thing is that I simply don’t have a good habit of reading books.

-I had a goal of visiting and updating our family budget once per week.
-It worked for about 60 days and then I fell behind and ended up mostly shotgunning my way through the rest of the year.
+I also had a goal of visiting and updating our family budget once per week.
+It worked for about 60 days last year and then I fell behind and ended up mostly shotgunning my way through the rest of the year.

 There are no changed lives outside of changed habits.Justin Whitmel Earley